 There are plenty of training materials online about ‘how to use Power Automate’ or ‘how to build Power Automate custom connectors, but the most effective way is working with a Power Automate Specialist.

 When you work with a company such as ourselves, you’re getting a whole team’s expert knowledge.
-And, as Microsoft Gold Partners – we know the platform inside out.
+And, as Microsoft Designated Partners – we know the platform inside out.
 We know what works, and what doesn’t.

 We can create workflows and automate processes for you, or we can help train your teams allowing the business to continually develop.